5 Tips for Hiring a Great Copywriter

 5 tips for hiring a great copywriter

 The quality of your content will depend on who is writing it.
 Hands down the best person for the job is someone in your industry who knows the business like the back of their hand.
-That’s usually the business owner or someone really well ingrained in the everyday running of the business.
-As well as advice, tips and informative information, someone in the business can also offer stories of their personal journey and unique insights from years of business experience.
+That’s usually the business owner or someone well ingrained in the everyday running of the business.
+As well as advice, tips and informative information, someone in the business can also offer stories of their journey and unique insights from years of business experience.

 Writer’s block is a real problem for many business owners.
 Losing time staring at a blank page and not knowing where to start, even if they have a topic or discussion in mind.

-To help you out you need to hire a great copywriter who can take what’s in your head and get it onto paper, hopefully in a way that is genuine and recognisable as your voice so that you can back your website with credible, trustworthy and brand-building content.
+To help you out, you need to hire a great copywriter who can take what’s in your head and get it onto paper, hopefully in a way that is genuine and recognisable as your voice, so that you can back your website with credible, trustworthy and brand-building content.

 How do I find a good copywriter for my business?